Explore your mortgage options

 With physician mortgage loans, the rate tends to increase over time.
 But this isn’t always the case.

 Your lender can’t increase your interest rates without limitations.
-There are various caps on adjustable rates to ensure lenders don’t use these mortgages to take advantage of borrowers.
+There are various caps on adjustable rates to ensure lenders don’t use these mortgages to take advantage of borrowers.1

 Private mortgage insurance (PMI)

-If you take out a traditional mortgage and make a down payment of less than 20% of the loan, your lender will usually require you to get Private Mortgage Insurance (PMI).
+If you take out a traditional conventional mortgage and make a down payment of less than 20% of the loan, your lender will usually require you to get private mortgage insurance (PMI).

 The cost of PMI is added to your monthly payments and varies based on the size of the loan.

-However, if you get a physician mortgage loan, you can put down less than 20% (even 0%) and waive private mortgage insurance goodbye!
+However, if you get a physician mortgage loan, you can put down less than 20% – even 0% – and you still won’t owe PMI.
+This can make a noticeable difference to your monthly payment.

 Doctor loans have strict property requirements compared to traditional mortgages.
 Most notably, you can only use a physician mortgage loan to buy a primary residence.
 In other words, you can’t get a doctor loan to pay for a second home or investment property.